Gencko94/royal-pharmacies/README.md

 - [ ] make brands page
 - [ ] set up settings api

+- [ ] attention to out of stock products in checkout

       **API BUGS** userInfo Update, how the hell should i send a post body with a params supported api url -- NO ERROR HANDLING WHEN EMAIL EXISTS

       -- check coupon validity per user